 Most importantly, if you or a young woman you know is interested in beginning her scouting adventure, Troop 100 has a girl troop for her.
 Please complete our contact form if you’d like more information.

 Scouting is important to me.
 It has given our family wonderful opportunities to learn leadership skills, outdoor skills, and travel across the southeast on hiking, kayaking, and sailing adventures.
 I am so excited that Scouts BSA will include girls and allow them the opportunity to earn the prestigious Eagle Award.
-I am looking forward to leading a girl troop and seeing the impact that girls will have on this program.
+I love leading a girl troop and look forward to seeing the impact that girls will have on this program.

 I hope you’ll join us!